 Marijuana Industry Taking Advantage of Opiate Problem to Entrap More People

 Mixing marijuana with other drugs is becoming so routine that “drugged and stoned” is a new normal.
-When Pennsylvania college student Garet Schenker of Bloomsburg University recently died, it was the combination of marijuana wax and Xanax that killed him.
-References to his death and the toxicology report have been removed from the Internet.
 Just because another person didn’t die from doing “dabs” and mixing it with Xanax doesn’t mean we shouldn’t warn our children of this dangerous practice.

 The worst car accident by a driver in recent memory was caused by a driver who used both marijuana and alcohol.
 Driver Diane Schuler killed 8, including 5 children, in the Taconic State Parkway crash in New York on July 26, 2009.
 It appears that the driver was in pain.
 Schuler, three of her nieces, her 2-year old daughter and three men in the oncoming minivan died.
 Schuler used marijuana regularly to deal with insomnia.
 (Insomnia is a condition promoted by medi-pot advocates.)

 Marijuana lobbyists try to portray marijuana customers as single drug users.
-This is an entirely false characterization.
-Mult-substance addiction is the norm today.
-STOP THE LIES!
+Multi-substance addiction is the norm today.